hsotoparada/DeepPhasePick/README.md

     dpp_config.set_time(dt_iter=1800., tstart="2015-04-03T00:00:00", tend="2015-04-03T02:00:00")

-Note that the windows will have the same duration except for the last window, which will be filled with the remainder data in case
+Note that the windows will have the same duration except for the last window, which will be filled with the remainder data until `tend` in case
 `dt_iter + tstart(last window) > tend`.

 To set the parameters defining how predicted discrete probability time series are computed when running phase detection on seismic waveforms, use: